daviddetweiler/bedrock/docs/architecture.md

 ### Peripherals!
 - Should have a terminal
 	- Is it functionally a serial line?
 I.e. single-byte?
 Yes!
+- Basically, we have a COM1 and COM2, COM1 is hard-wired to a terminal
 - Should have internal storage
 	- Old-school sector addressing
 	- Programs too big to fit in RAM shall be handled by overlays